The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Particle-in-cell method

 provided that the charge continuity equation is also discretely satisfied:

-The FDTD method also satisifies a discrete version of Poynting's Theorem, however when used in the context of a PIC method, energy is generally not exactly conserved because of the different discretization of $\j\cdot\E$ in the Maxwell solver vs.\ the particle advance.
+The FDTD method also satisifies a discrete version of Poynting's Theorem; however, when used in the context of a PIC method energy is generally not exactly conserved because $\j\cdot\E$ is discretized differently in the Maxwell solver compared to the particle advance.